-FDTC's first-time test taker pass rates are compared with South Carolina's other technical colleges in Graph 7.1-2 (Please note that because CHE's "A Closer Look at Public Higher Education" has not been published since January 2009, 2009 and 2010 data is not available for outside institutions.).
+FDTC's first-time test taker pass rates are compared with South Carolina's other technical colleges in Graph 7.1-2.
 The graph depicts sharp decreases by all members in exam success during 2004-2005.
 The NCLEX nursing exam was changed during this year, lowering the overall average pass rate.
 To combat decreased success in this area, FDTC revamped its remedial math component and has instilled substantial new strategies in the Nursing program.
 The Nursing program now has a computer lab complete with computer assisted testing and a skills lab to enhance procedures students have learned in class.
-These efforts have resulted in an increase in pass rates that are reflected in the 2006/2007 and 2007/2008 scores.
+These efforts resulted in an increase in pass rates that are reflected in the 2006/2007 and 2007/2008 scores.
+In 2008/2009, overall pass rates began to decline again.
+Faculty and staff are working together to pinpoint the areas that need improvement.